 Where do I start in creating a technology budget for my hedge fund?

 It is important to note that whether a firm selects to go with an in-house IT solution or cloud computing there will be implications on technology budgeting.
 Once in-house versus cloud is evaluated, it is important to think about the workflows and systems you use to complete your work – be it email, reports, phones, market vendor applications, and/or risk systems.
 You can find a technology budgeting worksheet here to help with your planning.

 Why should I consider cloud computing?

 Cloud computing is the preferred IT delivery model for most new hedge fund launches for a number of reasons.
 In fact, 8 in 10 investment management firms are using a cloud service today.
 The advantages of the cloud include reducing and transferring costs from CapEx to OpEx, increasing speed of technology deployment and simplifying IT management.
-Additionally, many private cloud solutions offer built-in disaster recovery along with an enterprise caliber infrastructure that delivers availability assurance to end-users as well as investors.
-Visit the Hedge Fund Cloud Forum to learn more about cloud computing in the hedge fund industry.
+Additionally, many private and hybrid cloud solutions offer built-in disaster recovery along with an enterprise caliber infrastructure that delivers availability assurance to end-users as well as investors.

 If I decide to build an in-house IT infrastructure, how long will it take and what steps are involved?